Cerebras/inference-examples/marketing-agent/README.md

 The Marketing Agent is designed as an LLM agent that emulates a typical workflow for generating marketing copy.
 It demonstrates how to build hybrid software that mixes traditional software with LLMs to automate complex decision-making processes both robustly and flexibly.

-Visit our [demo](https://marketing-assistant.ai4m.com/) to try marketing agent for yourself.

 ## Features

 - Generate marketing campaigns based on product descriptions